 If you’re not very active, a dog with a high energy level is not a good fit for you.

 - Where do you live?
-Are you living in a flat or a house with a garden?
+Are you living in a flat or a house with a fenced yard?

 For some small and less agile dogs living in a flat is enough, while others need a lot of space for running and playing outside for walks.